-You should avoid interruptions to chest compressions, complete them with the victim on a firm surface and maintain a rhythm (so there is equal time for compression and relaxation).
-Don't rock the victim backwards or forwards, thumps or quick jabs.
-You may even hear cracking or the breaking of ribs - this is merely reassurance that the compressions are definitely firm enough.
+You should avoid interruptions to chest compressions, complete them with the victim on a firm surface and maintain a rhythm (so there is equal time for compression and relaxation.
+You may even hear cracking or the breaking of ribs.
 Remember the concept of "life over limb" - it is more important that you save their life than worry about breaking any bones.

-The lower half of the sternum should be depressed one-third of the chest depth per compression - on average, this is five centimetres for adults and children and four centimetres for infants.
+The lower half of the sternum should be depressed one-third of the chest depth per compression - on average, this is around 5 cms for children and 5cms plus for adults and four centimetres for infants.

-For the rate of compressions, they should complete about 100 compressions per minute (nearly two each second).
+For the rate of compressions, they should complete about 100 - 120 compressions per minute (nearly two each second).
 However, this is only the speed of compression as opposed to the actual number of compressions that will be completed - you need to allow time for rescue breaths.
 Going quicker than this speed delivers no advantage, however.